Having the very best gaming keyboard can give you a significant advantage in competitive gaming – there’s no denying that.

 Blue and Green switches are similar.
-Blue switches give a tactile click the moment the button becomes activated, meaning you get instant feedback for every keystroke, which is very satisfying.
+Blue switches give a tactile click the moment the button is activated, meaning you get instant feedback for every keystroke, which is very satisfying.
 Green switches are similar, but require more force than the Blue switches to activate.
-These are fantastic for typing but exceptionally loud – so if you’re in a shared workspace, or have thin walls, then they’re best avoided.
+This means they are fantastic for typing but are also exceptionally loud, so they’re best avoided if you’re in a shared workspace, or somewhere with thin walls.

 Finally, there are the new MX Speed switches, which have a very small actuation point of just 1.2mm.

-Descriptions are all well and good, but you really need to try them out to determine which is best for you.
-You can buy MX switch samplers, although these cost in excess of £10, so you should probably try your local PC store first and get them to unbox some for you.
+Descriptions are all well and good but they’ll only get you so far – you really need to try them out to determine which is best for you.
+You can buy MX switch samplers, although these cost in excess of £10, so you should probably try your local PC store first and get the friendly staff to unbox some for you.

 Many gaming keyboards also have extras that set them apart from the crowd.
-For example, some will come with USB passthroughs, meaning you can hook up USB peripherals to your keyboard directly, without having to plug them into your PC.
+For example, some come with USB passthroughs, meaning you can hook up USB peripherals direct to your keyboard, without having to plug them into your PC.

 You should also look out for coloured backlighting.
-Some keyboards will ship with a single colour, others will offer customisation options.
-This will no doubt add to the cost, and if you don’t like garish flashing lights, then you’re better off steering clear.
+Some keyboards ship with a single colour, others offer customisation options.
+This adds to the cost, and if you don’t like garish flashing lights, then you’re better off steering clear.